Wheeler Oakman: Early years

-Oakman was born as Vivian Eichelberger in Washington, D.C., and educated in that city's schools.
-He grew up in Fairfax, Virginia, after moving there from Washington.
+Oakman was born as Vivian Eichelberger in Washington, D.C., and educated in that city's schools—specifically Henry School and William McKinley Manual Training School—after having spent the bulk of his childhood in Fairfax, Virginia.

 Career

 Before acting in films, Oakman was active in stock theater in the eastern United States.

 Oakman appeared in over 280 films between 1912 and 1948.
 In silent films, he was often a leading man.
 Among his leading ladies were Priscilla Dean, Kathlyn Williams, Colleen Moore and Annette Kellerman.
-His most successful movie was Mickey, a 1918 comedy-drama, in which he played the love interest of Mabel Normand.
+One of his features was Mickey, a 1918 comedy-drama, in which he played the love interest of Mabel Normand.